Have a complaint?

 - Unconscionable acts (such as high-pressure sales, exploiting someone’s vulnerabilities, or raising prices beyond what’s reasonable)

 These are some of the specific businesses and transactions we can help with.
-For information about your rights and access to self-help tools, visit the links to each topic directly:
+To understand how we can help and use our self-help tools, visit the page for each topic directly:

 - Bailiffs